Daniel & Louis

 Tell us about your family & loved ones.

 Our parents are fully aware of our surrogacy journey and wholeheartedly support us.
 They share in our excitement and look forward to welcoming a new addition to the family.
-Our siblings are just as supportive as our parents and see surrogacy as a remarkable act of generosity.
-They are excited for us and eager to be part of this journey in whatever way they can.
-We have shared our journey with our closest friends, who are incredibly supportive and excited for us.
-When the time comes, we plan to inform our co-workers about the pregnancy and also expect their support.
-We will be able to take parental leave so as to ensure the transition into this new chapter of our lives.
+Our siblings are just as supportive as our parents.
+They are eager to be part of this journey in whatever way they can and Louis’ sister is looking forward to having a niece or a nephew that will play with her two daughters!
+We have shared our journey with our closest friends, who are equally supportive and excited for us.
+When the time comes, we plan to also inform our co-workers about the pregnancy and also expect their support.
+We will be able to take the time to be there whenever needed by the Surrogate and then also parental leave so as to ensure the transition into this new chapter of our lives.

 Would you like to attend appointments with your Surrogate?